 Once enrolled in the organization, each young scholar and his or her family become part of the YMWIC family.
 They make a commitment to stay in the program until high school graduation, to participate fully in program activities and maintain a high grade point average.

-While in college, thanks to the commitment of YMWIC’s corporate partners, each scholar who maintains the Foundation’s academic requirements and standards will be eligible to receive scholarship support and participate in internships that will prepare them for STEM careers.
+While in college, thanks to the commitment of YMWIC’s corporate and university partners, each scholar who maintains the Foundation’s academic requirements and standards will be eligible to receive scholarship support and participate in internships that will prepare them for STEM careers.

 YMWIC Foundation, Inc. offers four academic scholar groups for students in grades five through twelve.
 Aligned with the Foundation’s mission, scholar groups and activities aim to bridge the gap between academic study and real life, by providing opportunities, projects, and challenges that simulate real-world activities.

 The Future Stars and Neptune Scholar Programs are designed to increase students’ appreciation for math and science, through hands-on projects that demonstrate the fun and challenging side of these subjects.
 Technical workshops in STEM are administered by staff or partners so that scholars can gain a deeper insight and exposure to these careers and opportunities.
 Jupiter and Saturn scholars participate in more leadership, college, and career-readiness activities, as well as research projects to prepare them for the rigor of the STEM undergraduate curriculum.
 By embracing the YMWIC Credo, each scholar is reminded about accountability and the importance of giving back.